Byofa/Baby-Shark/README.md

 ## License

-This project is an opensource, read the CGG of ETNA school Paris.
+This project is an opensource, read the CGV of [ETNA](https://etna.io/) school Paris.